Nevadaplano: Ecosystems and climate

 Based on the fossils found in the Sheep Pass Formation, the Nevadaplano likely had a cold high-elevation climate.
 Located in the rain shadow of the Sierra Nevada, it was dry, and therefore experienced only weak erosion.
 The rain shadow extended east of the Nevadaplano.
 However, precipitation was enough to cut large valleys into the Sierra Nevada, perhaps aided by the then-warm climate.
 Pulses of erosion may have occurred during Paleogene climate disturbances, such as the Paleocene–Eocene Thermal Maximum.
-Vegetation with temperate climate affinities may have migrated from the Nevadaplano to California when the climate cooled during the Oligocene, founding the temperate forest communities of California.
+Vegetation with temperate climate affinities like giant sequoias may have migrated from or through the Nevadaplano to California when the climate cooled during the Oligocene, founding the temperate forest communities of California.
+Conversely, the plateau might have impeded the migration of animals, although poor fossil preservation impedes a definitive determination of the fauna of the Nevadaplano.

 Evidence suggests that lakes and alluvial fans existed on the Nevadaplano, the Sheep Pass Formation constitutes the remnants of such landforms.
 It is not clear however if the Sheep Pass lake system was at high elevation.
 Fossils of anurans, birds, bivalves, crustaceans, frogs, lizards, mammals, molluscs, ostracods and snakes have been found there, as well as evidence of algae, charophytes, plants and microbial mats.
 There are also traces of physical events such as debris flows, periodic desiccation and storms.
 Lakes formed during the disassembly of the Nevadaplano as well, including these where the Truckee Formation diatomites were emplaced in.